Noori Jam Tamachi

+Noori Jam Tamachi is the famous tale of Prince Jam Tamachi's falling in love with the charming fisherwoman Noori.
+Noori makes Jam happy with her perfect surrender and obedience which causes him to raise her above all the other queens.

 It is the only story of the lot of fulfilled love and happiness and not of burning love and helpless search.

 Overview

-Jam Tamachi was a Samma prince, a ruler of Sindh, Thatta, Pakistan.
+Jam Tamachi was a Samma prince, a ruler of Sindh.
 There are three lakes lying between Jherruk and Thatta, called the Keenjhar, the Chholmari and Sonahri.
 On the banks of Keenjhar, broken walls are still visible that mark the site of an old fishing village.
 A girl of this class, Noori, attracts the attention of Jam Tamachi, who madly fell in love with her and raised her above the ladies of royal blood.
 She was also called Gandri, her clean name.

-This legend has been retold countless times and is often used as metaphor for divine love by Sufis.
-Its most beautiful rendering is in found in poetic compendium Shah Jo Risalo of Shah Abdul Latif Bhitai.
-By this anecdote, Shah shows that humility is great thing and is meant to rise in the favour of the creator.
+This legend has been retold countless times and is often used as a metaphor for divine love by Sufis.
+Its most beautiful rendering is found in the poetic compendium Shah Jo Risalo of Shah Abdul Latif Bhitai.
+By this anecdote, Shah shows that humility is a great thing and is meant to rise in the favour of the creator.